 The answer?
-Weightlifting shoes should be long enough so there is NO room at the heel and only enough to fit your toes without curling up at the front, while width ways the show should be very tight.
+Weightlifting shoes should be long enough so there is NO room at the heel with just enough space in the front to fit your foot without having to curl your toes, while width ways the shoe should be very tight.

 You know how most have a strap over the mid foot?
 That is to make the shoe EVEN TIGHTER.

 At a glance…

 - Squat shoes should be tight over the length and breadth of the foot

 - A good fit is when we can just about feel the end of the shoe with our toes when strapped in

 - Weightlifting shoes generally run true to size, but….

 - As we want a tight fit we will usually buy a half size down to achieve this

 Should squat shoes be tight?